 Griffin M. Barnett is an Associate with Winterfeldt IP Group.
-He has practiced trademark and Internet law for nearly half a decade.
+He has practiced trademark and Internet law for over half a decade.

 Griffin advises clients on the creation of global trademark and branding strategies, develops programs to register and enforce clients’ intellectual property rights and protect against infringement of their trademarks and other branding elements in the US and internationally, including domestic and international trademark counseling, clearance, prosecution and enforcement.
 In addition, Griffin advises clients on trade dress, copyright, Internet governance and domain name issues, including domain name disputes such as Uniform Domain Name Dispute Resolution Policy (UDRP) and Uniform Rapid Suspension System (URS) complaints, and other similar processes for country code top-level domains (ccTLDs), to disable or recover infringing domain names.
 He regularly counsels global leaders across a broad variety of industries, including the apparel, entertainment and media, financial services, health & fitness, hospitality, insurance, Internet & technology, luxury goods, non-profit and charitable organization, retail, wine & spirits, and telecommunications industries.

 Griffin is an expert on the Internet Corporation for Assigned Names and Numbers’ (ICANN’s) new generic top-level domain (gTLD) program, and has provided extensive support to new gTLD applicants and operators, particularly brand owners, by negotiating related agreements and advising them on the legal and policy work needed to support their registries.
 Griffin counsels clients on preparing for future new gTLD application rounds, including selection of potential gTLD strings and guidance on ongoing policy matters affecting brand owner new gTLD operators.